Eshaqabad, Zeberkhan

-Eshaqabad (اسحق اباد) (Note: Also romanized as Es’hāq Ābād and Esḩāqābād) is a city in, and the capital of, Eshaqabad District of Zeberkhan County, Razavi Khorasan province, Iran.
+Eshaqabad (اسحق اباد) (Note: Also romanized as Es’hāq Ābād and Esḩāqābād) is a city in, and the capital of, Eshaqabad District in Zeberkhan County, Razavi Khorasan province, Iran.
 It also serves as the administrative center for Eshaqabad Rural District.

 Demographics

 Population

-At the time of the 2006 National Census, Eshaqabad's population was 3,810 in 988 households, when it was a village in Eshaqabad Rural District of the former Zeberkhan District of Nishapur County.
+At the time of the 2006 National Census, Eshaqabad's population was 3,810 in 988 households, when it was a village in Eshaqabad Rural District of the former Zeberkhan District in Nishapur County.
 The following census in 2011 counted 4,149 people in 1,224 households.
-The 2016 census measured the population of the village as 4,288 people in 1,312 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 4,288 people in 1,312 households, the most populous in its rural district.

-After the census, the district was separated from the county in the establishment of Zeberkhan County.
-The city and the rural district were transferred to the new Eshaqabad District.
-Eshaqabad has been elevated to the status of a city.
+In 2020, the district was separated from the county in the establishment of Zeberkhan County, and the rural district was transferred to the new Eshaqabad District.
+Eshaqabad was converted to a city in 2021.